The Crucial Role of Healthcare Data Security: Challanges, Solutions

 Data Encryption

 Constant data encryption in your healthcare software makes your data more secure regarding safe cloud storage, connectivity, and data transmission.
-Besides, encryption helps prevent third-party users from being able to access, modify or delete information from the patient’s records.
+Besides, encryption helps prevent third-party users from being able to access, modify, or delete information from the patient’s records.

 Timely Software Updates